MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/custom-game-servers.md

 It is also worth noting that the design of server hosting originates from the need for titles to have multiplayer gameplay servers.
 This means that an enabled build will *always* have at least *one* server available, so that a player attempting to join a session does not have to wait on server spin-up time.

 That is not to say that this cannot be used for non-multiplayer hosted logic, as that is also supported.
-However, if your game needs are limited to stateless server-side logic, please be aware that we *also* have the ability to host **JavaScript** logic in the PlayFab service (**CloudScript**).
+However, if your game needs are limited to stateless server-side logic, please be aware that we *also* have the ability to host JavaScript logic in the PlayFab service (CloudScript).

 ### Getting started

-To get started, you will need to ensure that your server build is compatible with **Windows Server 2012 R2**, and that the server utilizes the **API** calls needed to inform the PlayFab Matchmaker of when players join and leave - **[RedeemMatchmakerTicket](xref:titleid.playfabapi.com.server.matchmaking.redeemmatchmakerticket)** and **[NotifyMatchmakerPlayerLeft](xref:titleid.playfabapi.com.server.matchmaking.notifymatchmakerplayerleft)**.
+To get started, you will need to ensure that your server build is compatible with Windows Server 2012 R2, and that the server utilizes the API calls needed to inform the PlayFab Matchmaker of when players join and leave - **[RedeemMatchmakerTicket](xref:titleid.playfabapi.com.server.matchmaking.redeemmatchmakerticket)** and **[NotifyMatchmakerPlayerLeft](xref:titleid.playfabapi.com.server.matchmaking.notifymatchmakerplayerleft)**.

 Since the PlayFab Matchmaker is used as part of server discovery, it's important to make sure the server is providing the PlayFab service with up-to-date information on the users in a given session.